 How to get to Rincon del Mar, Colombia

-Until the last minute, I must admit I wasn’t sure if I’m going to make my way to Rincón.
+I must admit, until the last minute, I wasn’t sure if I was going to make my way to Rincón.
 The journey seemed long, a place out of the way, and I wasn’t sure if it would be worth it.
-In hindsight, I would strip myself from one of the best memories I have from Colombia if I decided not to go!
+In hindsight, I would strip myself of one of the best memories I have from Colombia if I decided not to go!

 Although it’s not the easiest to get to Rincón del Mar, it is definitely worth it.
-The tranquil paradise, perfect beach and authentic vibe will make you wonder how this place stayed so unspoiled by tourists.
 And the travellers you will meet there will match the vibe of the place.
 You have to have an adventurous and curious heart to get to Rincon.
 It will be so worth it!

 - How to get to Rincon del Mar from Cartagena

-Once you arrived in San Onofre, you will have an option to take a taxi for 30, 000 COP or a moto-taxi for 10 to 15 thousand COP (depending on your negotiation skills).
+Once you arrived in San Onofre, you will have the option to take a taxi for 30, 000 COP or a moto-taxi for 10 to 15 thousand COP (depending on your negotiation skills).

 You will not have to look for those opportunities as there will be a bunch of drivers waiting right in front of the bus stop.

 If you think your luggage might be a problem and a cheaper moto-taxi isn’t an option, don’t worry.
-I went on a moto-taxi with my 55 littre Osprey and a day bag.
-It is a 30 minutes bumpy ride, yet it isn’t half as bad as some would describe it.
+I went on a moto-taxi with my 55-litre Osprey and a day bag.
+It is a 30-minute bumpy ride, yet it isn’t half as bad as some would describe it.
 It was quite fun, actually.
 The taxi will drop you right in front of your hotel in Rincon.

 - How to get to Rincon del Mar From Medellin